erdo/clean-modules-sample/README.md

 - [single source of truth](https://developer.android.com/topic/architecture#single-source-of-truth)
 - [unidirectional data flow](https://developer.android.com/topic/architecture#unidirectional-data-flow)

-## 1 Separation of Concerns
+## 1. Separation of Concerns

 From Google: _"It's a common mistake to write all your code in an Activity or a Fragment.
 These UI-based classes should only contain logic that handles UI and operating system interactions.
-By keeping these classes as lean as possible, you can avoid many problems related to the component lifecycle, and improve the testability of these classes."_ This could have been taken right out of the [fore](https://erdo.github.io/android-fore/) docs (fore's strap-line is literally: "thinner android view layers").
+By keeping these classes as lean as possible, you can avoid many problems related to the component lifecycle, and improve the testability of these classes."_

+This could have been taken right out of the [fore](https://erdo.github.io/android-fore/) docs (fore's strap-line is literally: "thinner android view layers").
 This sample, like all the apps that use fore observers to tie their architectural layers together, the UI layer here is about as thin as you can possibly get.

-## 2 Drive UI from data models
+## 2. Drive UI from data models

 From Google: _"Another important principle is that you should drive your UI from data models, preferably persistent models.
 Data models represent the data of an app.
 They're independent from the UI elements and other components in your app.
-This means that they are not tied to the UI and app component lifecycle, but will still be destroyed when the OS decides to remove the app's process from memory."_ This is how all of the sample fore apps over the last 5 years have been built (observing these models is a fundamental part of implementing reactive UIs with fore).
+This means that they are not tied to the UI and app component lifecycle, but will still be destroyed when the OS decides to remove the app's process from memory."_

+Observing these models is a fundamental part of implementing reactive UIs with fore, so it's how all of the sample fore apps have been built (for at least the last 5 years in fact).
 The typical structure is discussed [here](https://erdo.github.io/android-fore/00-architecture.html#shoom), but for this sample specifically the models are: WeatherModel (which is persistent) and RefreshModel (which has only transitory data and is not persistent), these models exist in the domain layer and therefore have no visibility of the UI layer.

-## 3 Single Source of Truth
+## 3. Single Source of Truth

 From Google: _"...The SSOT is the owner of [the] data, and only the SSOT can modify or mutate it.
-To achieve this, the SSOT exposes the data using an immutable type, and to modify the data, the SSOT exposes functions or receive events that other types can call."_ This describes exactly the purpose of the models mentioned above.
-For example WeatherModel exposes it's data using an immutable WeatherState class, like this: weatherModel.currentState() the state is guaranteed to be the latest correct state as viewed from the UI thread.
+To achieve this, the SSOT exposes the data using an immutable type, and to modify the data, the SSOT exposes functions or receive events that other types can call."_

+This describes exactly the purpose of the models mentioned above.
+For example WeatherModel exposes its data using an immutable WeatherState class, like this: weatherModel.currentState() the state is guaranteed to be the latest correct state as viewed from the UI thread.
 The only way to modify the weather data is by calling public functions such as: WeatherModel.fetchLatestWeather()

-## 4 Unidirectional Data Flow
+## 4. Unidirectional Data Flow

 From Google: _"In UDF, state flows in only one direction.
-The events that modify the data flow in the opposite direction."_ This is naturally how most fore apps are written (with fore, the state of the models is always what drives the UI, and the most obvious route for the click listeners which mutate that state, is in the opposite direction: from the UI to the models).
-This is the first sample I'm aware of that formalizes that rule though.
-So for this sample, rather than have a number of public functions like WeatherModel.fetchLatestWeather() as mentioned above, we instead have a single WeatherModel.send(action: WeatherAction) function, to which we send Actions such as WeatherAction.FetchWeather
+The events that modify the data flow in the opposite direction."_

+By driving our UI with model state only, this tends to come naturally.
+The most obvious route for the click listeners which mutate that state is in the opposite direction: from the UI to the models.
+This sample formalizes that rule though, so in this case rather than have public functions like WeatherModel.fetchLatestWeather() as mentioned above, we instead have a single WeatherModel.send(action: WeatherAction) function, to which we send Actions such as WeatherAction.FetchWeather

 ## Clean Architecture